 How to Buy Pork Shoulder for Pulled Pork?

 Now that you’re familiar with the different types of pork shoulder, it’s time to learn how to buy the perfect cut for your pulled pork dish.
 When purchasing pork shoulder for pulled pork, it’s important to look for cuts that are well-marbled with fat.
-The fat helps to keep the pork moist and tender during the cooking process.
+The fat helps keep the pork moist and tender during cooking.
 You also want to look for pork shoulder, a nice pinkish-red color.
 This will ensure that the pork is fresh and will have a great flavor.

 Once you have purchased the right pork shoulder cut, it’s time to prepare it for your pulled pork dish.
 The first step is to remove all the skin and fat from the pork shoulder.
 You can do this easily by using a sharp knife and cutting away the fat and skin.
 Once the fat and skin have been removed, the pork shoulder must be cut into cubes or strips, depending on your recipe.
 Once the pork is cut into cubes or strips, it can be seasoned and cooked.